-One of the primary benefits touted by MasterCard is that using SecureCode may protect you against chargebacks under the reasons “cardholder unauthorized” or “cardholder not recognized.”
-Since the SecureCode is viewed as a higher level of verification, MasterCard may determine that a fraudulent transaction that got through SecureCode is not the business' fault.
+One of the primary benefits MasterCard touts is that using SecureCode may protect you against chargebacks under the reasons “cardholder unauthorized” or “cardholder not recognized.”
+Since the SecureCode is viewed as a higher level of verification, MasterCard may determine that a fraudulent transaction that got through SecureCode is not the business’ fault.

 How do I implement it?

 You’ll need to contact your credit card processing company to ensure that it supports 3D Secure technology, like MasterCard SecureCode.
 From there, you’ll be able to install a SecureCode plugin on your website and authorize transactions.